vipulVinno2001/React-TypeScript/vite-project/README.md

  - From App to Greet (Single Value Props)
  - From App to Person (Passing Object as a Props).
  - From App to PersonList (Passing Array Of Objct as a Props)
+ - From App to Status (Passing of String and Applying Union in child component)